#MYCITY: LOCALS INTRODUCE THEIR CITY.

 1. Visit the sites and make sure you walk around to see everything.

 2. Make sure you know locals, they will save you lots of money and time and will make the experience a lot better.
 People in Tyre are generally welcoming.

 3. Try traditional food like foul, hummus, and Mankoushe Al Saj from one of the small bakeries.

 4. Come in spring or summer.
 In winter the city pretty much hibernates.

 5. Since you’re already in the South of Lebanon, make your way to the beautiful villages and breathtaking coast line.
 Go further south, it’s just as safe with a different scenery.

 One thing you would like to change about Tyre?

-Less people at the beach when it’s super good to swim in the sea and cleanliness..
+Fewer people at the beach when it’s super good to swim in the sea and cleanliness.
 I personally like it to be spotless.